 Crack-Cocaine, Dracula and Donald Trump

 You’ve probably read about Fixed Odds Betting Terminals.
 Or FOBTs.
 Or the gaming machines, tucked neatly behind the poster plastered windows of betting shops.
-You may have read that they are a scourge to our society, causing the proliferation of seedy bookmakers who sidestep the limit of four machines per establishment by simply opening more establishments.
+You may have read that they are like crack cocaine and a scourge to our society, causing the proliferation of seedy bookmakers who sidestep the limit of four machines per establishment by simply opening more establishments.

 The reality is that who says it doesn’t even matter anymore.
 It is a soundbite, an easily repeated cliché that is self-fulfilling through its constant repetition and reinforcement.
 Fixed Odds Betting Terminals are the “crack-cocaine of gambling” because everyone keeps declaring them so.